 A native of Birmingham, Alabama, John Goodwin holds degrees in piano performance from Birmingham-Southern College and Northwestern University.
-He has been a featured soloist with many orchestras across the United States, including the Alabama, Shreveport, Beloit-Janesville, and Chicago Youth Symphony Orchestras, as well as the Chicagoland Pops Orchestra.
-In 2008 he joined the Park Ridge Civic Orchestra for an all-Beethoven program, which included both the Fourth Piano Concerto and the Choral Fantasy.
-In March of 2010, he joined the Mount Prospect Community Band in a special arrangement of Saint-Saens’ Piano Concerto No. 2.
-As a recitalist, chamber musician and accompanist, he can regularly be seen in performance throughout Chicago and beyond, and has performed in such prestigious venues as Orchestra Hall (on piano and organ), Preston Bradley Hall, Ganz Hall, the Auditorium Theatre, Carnegie Hall and Riverside Church in New York City, Jordan Hall in Boston, Martinu Hall in Prague, Vladimir Palace in St. Petersburg, Teatro Solis in Montevideo, Teatro Gran Rex in Buenos Aires and the Musikverein in Vienna.
-On most weekday evenings, Mr. Goodwin can also be heard on WFMT and other public radio stations across the country playing the opening theme music for Bill McGlaughlin’s popular program Exploring Music.
+He has been a featured soloist with the Alabama, Shreveport, Beloit-Janesville, and Chicago Youth Symphony Orchestras, as well as the Chicagoland Pops Orchestra, and the Northbrook and Park Ridge Civic Orchestras.
+Mr. Goodwin was a featured performer in five productions of the widely acclaimed multimedia series Beyond the Score with the Chicago Symphony Orchestra.
+A versatile artist, interested in all aspects of piano playing, he has performed with such diverse artists as William Warfield, Joshua Bell, Kurt Elling, and Bobby McFerrin.
+Mr. Goodwin can regularly be heard in performance both as soloist and collaborator throughout Chicago and beyond, and has performed in such prestigious venues as Orchestra Hall (on piano, fortepiano, and organ!), Preston Bradley Hall, Ganz Hall, The Ravinia Festival, The Kennedy Center, and Carnegie Hall, as well as the great concert halls of South America, Europe and Asia.
+On most weeknights, Mr. Goodwin can be heard on public radio stations across the country playing the opening theme music for Bill McGlaughlin’s popular program Exploring Music.